isabella232/dotnet-smsnotifications/readme.md

 ## Prerequistes
 This article assumes that you are familiar with .net core and ASP.net MVC patterns, you will also need an account and a phone number with Sinch.
+The repo is location at github [here](http://github.com/sinch/dotnet-smsnotificaions), the solution is kind of ready to run you just need to add a valid connection string.
+There is more code in the repo in this article I will talk about the Sinch specific parts

 ## Time to build
 [screen shot]